 Gone are the days where compensation solutions represent mere commission calculators.
 Today’s end-to-end solutions provide the automation and streamlined workflows needed to achieve more.
 Integrated data aggregation enables more effective compensation tracking and provides greater visibility into held-away assets, including mutual funds and insurance products.
 Data aggregation tools help advisors gain needed insight to improve decision making and better service client accounts.

 With a well-functioning advisor compensation management solution, you can boost advisor productivity, support advisors in the field, ensure accurate compensation and improve advisor satisfaction—all of which serve to help attract and retain top advisor talent.
 In the section below, we highlight some key ways broker-dealers are using integrated data aggregation and compensation management solutions to address challenges and achieve their goals.

-ANSWER FUNDAMENTAL BUSINESS QUESTIONSLeading-edge compensation management solutions can nowhelp advisors and brokerdealers answer fundamental questions about the business:
+ANSWER FUNDAMENTAL BUSINESS QUESTIONSLeading-edge compensation management can nowhelp advisors and brokerdealers answer fundamental questions about the business:

 Where does my revenue come from?